iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Great till recently, now it just crashes on my phone and tablet!<br> :date: __2020-11-01 20:18:47__

 > It's super easy, and hopefully helpful during this process<br> :date: __2020-10-29 05:09:47__

-> I think it is nice because I am able to think about how I feel and makes me realize that I do have reasons to be hopeful and grateful.<br> :date: __2020-10-14 22:11:58__